kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
 Lift the cassette from the tank.
 #.
+Pour buffer from inner compartment into the tank.
+#.
 Release the clamp.
 #.
 Remove the dummy plate.
-#.
-Decant buffer from inner compartment into the tank.
 #.
 Remove the glass plates.
 #.
 Carefully pry open the glass plates and lift the shorter glass plate.
 #.
 Remove the stacking gel by slicing it off with the glass plate.